DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_ym.md

 Prefix for the sample that comes out of the filtering/ preprocessing steps of the workflow.

 <span class="parameter">preprocessed_obj</span> `String`, Mandatory parameter<br>
- Path to the output file from preprocessing (e.g. ../preprocess/test.h5mu).
+ Path to the output file from preprocessing (e.g. `../preprocess/test.h5mu`).
  Ensure that the submission file must be in the right format and that the right path is provided.

-### Batch correction
+## Batch correction

 <span class="parameter">rna:</span>
-  Batch correction is specified by the following parameters:
+  Batch correction for the rna modality is specified by the following parameters:

   - <span class="parameter">run</span> `Boolean`, Default: True<br>